 ‘The suzerainty of His Majesty over the Indian states lapses, and with it, all treaties and agreements in force at the date of the passing of this Act between His Majesty and the rulers of the Indian states, all functions execrable by His Majesty at the date with respect to Indian states, all obligations of His Majesty at the date towards Indian states or the rulers thereof and all powers, rights, authority or jurisdiction exercisable by His Majesty at that date in or in relation to Indian states, by treaty, grant usage, sufferance or otherwise’.

-Since the accession of Jammu and Kashmir to India, it has been claimed by Pakistan that the final destination of the territory remains conditional until the people of Jammu and Kashmir themselves have had an opportunity to determine their political destiny through a referendum Jammu and Kashmir was subsequently to become a victim of the proxy war between the states of India and Pakistan, with the Kashmiri people becoming the main victims of this conflict.
-A UN sponsored resolution to hold a referendum in the territory around the issue of self-determination has never been implemented, with both Indian and Pakistani governments blaming each other for lack of the necessary political will.
+Since the accession of Jammu and Kashmir to India, the position of the government of Pakistan is that the final destination of the territory remains conditional until the people of Jammu and Kashmir themselves have had an opportunity to determine their political destiny through a referendum.
+Jammu and Kashmir has subsequently become a focus of the proxy war between the states of India and Pakistan, with the Kashmiri people becoming the main victims of this conflict.
+A UN sponsored resolution to hold a referendum in the territory around the issue of self-determination has never been implemented, with both Indian and Pakistani governments blaming each other for lacking the necessary political will.

-Meanwhile political events overtook the UN resolution with first the war of 1965 between India and Pakistan, then by another in 1971, resulting in the creation of Bangladesh and the signing of the Simla agreement (1972).
-Under its terms it was agreed that the two countries would attempt to resolve the issue of Kashmir bilaterally, with the line of control being converted into an international border.
+Meanwhile, political events overtook the UN resolution with the war of 1965 between India and Pakistan, then by another conflict in 1971, resulting in the creation of Bangladesh and the signing of the Shimla Agreement (1972).
+Under its terms, it was agreed that the two countries would attempt to resolve the issue of Kashmir bilaterally, with the line of control being converted into an international border.
 The agreement also enabled both countries to discuss economic, social and cultural forms of cooperation for the benefit of the territory and the people.
 However, this has not happened as a result of endless suspicion, hostility and recriminations between the two governments.
-Since the late 1980s the situation in the Indian-held portion of Jammu and Kashmir has deteriorated considerably, with massive abuses of human rights, and with India accusing the Pakistan government of funding and sponsoring a terrorist war aimed at destabilizing the country.
-The breakdown of talks has been perhaps the most significant set-back in the search for a long-term solution to the dispute in Jammu and Kashmir.
+Since the late 1980s the situation in the Indian-held portion of Jammu and Kashmir has deteriorated considerably, with massive abuses of human rights, and with India accusing the Pakistan government of funding and sponsoring armed groups, aimed at destabilizing the country.
+The breakdown of talks has been the most significant set-back in the search for a long-term solution to the dispute in Jammu and Kashmir.

-The main problem, and the starting-point for all the troubles in the territory has been the real and perceived grievances of the Muslim population.
+The main problem, and the starting point for all the troubles in the territory, has been the real and perceived grievances of the Muslim population.
 From the time of independence Kashmir has remained a poor region of India, despite being well endowed by way of natural resources and picturesque scenery which provides a natural attraction for tourists.
-This lack of economic development has fuelled resentment against the Indian state and has led to a hardening of view within the Muslim majority population that they were being discriminated against.
+This lack of economic development has fuelled resentment against the Indian state and has led to a hardening of the view held within the Muslim majority population that they were being discriminated against.
 Specific grievances include the fact that Urdu has not been made a nationally recognized language of India, that investment in education is among the lowest for the whole country, and that industrial investment has been virtually non-existent.
-The prime source of possible revenues – tourism – has become a casualty of the persistent terrorist activities and the military presence in the state.
+The prime source of possible revenues – tourism – has become a casualty of the persistent violence and the military presence in the state.

 Politics in the state of Jammu and Kashmir has tended to be dominated by the central government in New Delhi, and this has added to popular resentment against the Indian state.
 Devolution proposals and moves towards greater autonomy have been few and far between, and have foundered on the intransigence of Indian politicians, who have always been suspicious of Pakistani involvement in the separatist movement in Jammu and Kashmir.
 Another factor that has complicated the situation has been the general inefficiency and corruption of the successive state governments, especially those formed with the backing of the federal government in New Delhi.